jtkrohm/Health-Applications/Readme.md

  - **second tab**: 30~120fps, depending on the device

 ## Get the app
-[Windows]
-The independent packacked software for this app is found here: https://github.com/jtkrohm/Health-Applications/blob/main/aggregated_health_script_test.exe
+[Windows] Download the raw executable file (it's code is not viewable on github) The independent packaged software for this app is found here: https://github.com/jtkrohm/Health-Applications/blob/main/aggregated_health_script_test.exe

 ## Prerequisites
 The source code requires mongoDB to be installed on the local machine: